-A couple of days ago I read this post from Ponder Anew: 15 Reasons Why We Should Still Be Using Hymnals and posted it to my Facebook wall because it resonated with me.
+A while back, I read this post from Ponder Anew: 15 Reasons Why We Should Still Be Using Hymnals and posted it on my Facebook wall because it resonated with me.
 The author, Jonathan, verbalized a number of points I had been thinking but had been unable to articulate plus a few I had not considered.
 The post garnered some traction among my friends and led to a good discussion.
 I really enjoy a good discussion on worthwhile topics.

 If our goal with congregational singing is to involve the people and unite them in communal worship we need to ask ourselves if we are achieving that goal.
 Are we inviting people to sing with us in a manner they can follow and in a manner in which they can feel somewhat confident?
 I do think this is where printed music or the simple practice of regularly repeating songs with a consistent arrangement is so important as it reduces the ‘barriers to entry,’, especially for those who may not already know the song.
 I think this is also a benefit of including hymns, in particular.
 For one thing, hymns are often theologically rich and they are fairly universal, most especially if they are sung as originally arranged.
 I’m not opposed to newer arrangements of older songs, but I am advocating for unity and harmonious worship.